 Human Error Blamed For Fatal Haneda Airport Collision

-Multiple human errors were cited as the primary cause of a Jan.
-2 fatal collision between a Japan Airlines jet and a Japan Coast Guard aircraft.
+• A preliminary report identified multiple human errors as the primary cause of the fatal collision between a Japan Airlines jet and a Japan Coast Guard aircraft at Tokyo's Haneda Airport.

 Investigators found multiple human errors to be the primary cause of the fatal collision between a Japan Airlines jet and a Japan Coast Guard (JCG) aircraft at Tokyo’s Haneda Airport earlier this year.